TheCrazy8/Get-Shot-at-by-a-Nine-Year-Old-Similator/README.md

 yeah thats it :3

-### Non-Windows users
+### Non-Windows/Mac/Linux users

-Use the source code (Linux / macOS users can run from source: install Python 3.11+, `pip install -r requirements.txt`, then run `python "Rift of Memories and Regrets.py"`).
+Use the source code (other users can run from source: install Python 3.11+, `pip install -r requirements.txt`, then run `python "Rift of Memories and Regrets.py"`).

 ---

-**NOTE:** USE THE SOURCE CODE (IF NO WINDOWS SYSTEM) OR WINDOWS VERSION, AS WINDOWS VERSION IS THE MAIN VERSION
+**NOTE:** USE THE SOURCE CODE (IF NO supported system) OR ITCH.IO VERSION, AS THOSE ARE THE MAIN VERSIONS